avilla13/avilla13/README.md

 - 📫 How to reach me **xetox13@gmail.com**

-- ⚡ Fun fact **I like to geek out on movies, anime, games & comics**
+- ⚡ Fun fact **I like to geek out on movies, anime, games, Crossfit & comics**

 <h3 align="left">Connect with me:</h3>
 <p align="left">